|The Team Coach reserves a location for your high school team

 - All files from teams are identified by an assigned team number.

 - Each team selects 3 tasks to complete.
-(Only the first 3 tasks that your team completes are judged.)
+(Only the first 3 tasks that each team completes are judged.)

 - Positive qualities, as determined by each judge, can increase a score by 1 to 2 points.